 The ISA Online Support Community

 Members can sign up to our extensive online support community that covers all aspects of independent school education.
 Educators across the country share resources and guidance, as well as immediate updates on the latest legislation and best practice.

 ISA’s Professional Development Programme provides high quality training opportunities for a wide range of school staff, promoting excellence in independent education and helping Heads and their staff to keep up to date with the latest best practice.

 Bookings for most events are open to non-members, however we also put on two major conferences each year which are exclusive to schools in membership, and provide an excellent forum to meet and network with colleagues from other schools.
-Download our Professional Development Programme for 2019-20 here.
-For more information and booking, click here.
+You can download the Professional Development Programme, and find booking information on the pages here.

 Sporting Opportunities & Competitions for pupils